the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 - artistic skills for illustrations, sketch notes, and infographics
 - enhancing online aspects of the book (for example, CSS, layout, interactivity, continuous integration)
 - improving accessibility of the content and sharing accessibility principles in data Science
-- data visualisation skills and best practices for visualisation
+- data visualisation skills and best practices
 - storytelling skills that can help make our content more engaging

 ## Support available for in-person, hybrid and remote events